illinois/systems-encyclopedia/src/articles/isa.md

 - Define what registers a processor has and what the purpose of each register is.
 - Specify the size, location, and type of any inputs to a particular instruction.

+ISA's have a large number of consequences even for the modern programmer.
+Differences between ISAs massively affect the portability of programs between systems, and compiler designers for languages that compile to assembly have to write varying implementations for different architectures.
 The most popular ISAs currently are [x86](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/x86-architecture) and [ARM](https://en.wikipedia.org/wiki/ARM_architecture_family), although open-source ISA specifications like [RISC-V](https://en.wikipedia.org/wiki/RISC-V) are increasingly gaining wider adoption.

 ## Instructions and instruction sets

-The core of any ISA is its **instruction set**, or the set of commands that any machine implementing the ISA can accept.Every instruction typically features an **opcode**, a unique numerical identifier that allows a processer to determine which instruction is used when it reads machine code, and a **mnemonic**, or a short abbreviation of the instruction (e.g. `ADD`, `SUB`, `MOV`) that is used to specify instructions in [assembly code](../assembly).
+The core of any ISA is its **instruction set**, or the set of commands that any machine implementing the ISA can accept.At their core, **instructions** are a structured string of binary that is fed to the CPU, telling it which instructions to execute.
+For each instruction, an ISA typically specifies an **opcode**, a unique numerical identifier that allows a processer to determine which instruction is used when it reads machine code, and a **mnemonic**, or a short abbreviation of the instruction (e.g. `ADD`, `SUB`, `MOV`) that is used to specify instructions in [assembly code](../assembly).

 Instructions will vary in structure and size depending on the ISA and the type of instruction, and the syntax of every instruction (in both machine and assembly code) is specified by the ISA.
 For a canonical example of a how instructions work, let's consider a simple x86 assembly program that adds two numbers:

 ```nasm
 mov     eax, 14 ; put the value `14` into register eax